ymmah/Etherboost.github.io/_posts/2016-08-02-etherdelta-smart-contract.markdown

 Now that we've gone through the high-level overview, let's look at the smart contract source code, which you can find [on GitHub](https://github.com/etherdelta/etherdelta.github.io/blob/master/etherdelta.sol).

-The first hundred or so lines implement an ERC-20 token that is used by the test framework.
+The first 30 or so lines define `SafeMath` functions that can be used to do addition, subtraction, or multiplication and throw an error in the event of an integer overflow.
+The next hundred or so lines implement an ERC-20 token that is used by the test framework.
 Skip to the EtherDelta contract:

 <pre><code>
 contract EtherDelta {